rimzzlabs/website/src/content/blog/improving-performance-in-react.md

 ---
-layout: "@/modules/layout/writings/index.astro"
-title: 'Improving Performance in React with These 3 Techniques'
+title: "Improving Performance in React with These 3 Techniques"
 description: "A slow or unresponsive app can frustrate users and lead to a poor user experience.
 In today's competitive market, it's more important than ever to ensure that your app is delivering the best possible experience to your users."
-publishedAt: '12/25/2022'
+publishedAt: "12/25/2022"
-status: 'published'
+status: "published"
 featured: false
-tags:
-  - react.js
-  - user experience
+author: rimzzlabs
 keywords:
   - improve performance
   - react